-Theodore Roosevelt National Park is a unit of the United States National Park Service (NPS), located in three sections of western North Dakota.
-This national park was named after former US President Theodore Roosevelt, who had a great love for the badlands and was instrumental in their conservation.
+Theodore Roosevelt National Park is a United States National Park Service (NPS) unit located in three sections of western North Dakota.
+This national park was named after former US President Theodore Roosevelt, who loved the badlands and was instrumental in their conservation.

 As you drive into the park, you’ll see some pretty unique landscapes with beautiful formations that will take your breath away.
-The best way to experience all that the park has to offer is by embarking on a hike or scenic drive.
+The best way to experience all the park offers is by embarking on a hike or scenic drive.

 2. Medora Musical & Pitchfork Steak Fondue

-Almost every night in Medora is made special by the Medora Musical.
-This usually takes place at the Burning Hills Amphitheatre, which can hold up to 3000 people.
+Almost every night in Medora is made unique by the Medora Musical.
+This usually occurs at the Burning Hills Amphitheatre, which can hold up to 3000 people.

-If you’re looking to enjoy some of the region’s best cuisines, then you should attend the Pitchfork Steak Fondue.
-It is a great outdoor cookout for those who don’t wish to set their own campfire cookout.
+If you want to enjoy some of the region’s best cuisines, you should attend the Pitchfork Steak Fondue.
+It is a vast outdoor cookout for those who don’t wish to set their campfire cookout.

-During the event, huge slabs of steak are cooked on pitchforks and dipped in 400-degrees hot oil.
-Your accompaniments will include baked potatoes, coleslaw, baked beans, and salad.
+During the event, huge slabs of steak are cooked on pitchforks and dipped in 400-degree hot oil.
+Your accompaniments include baked potatoes, coleslaw, baked beans, and salad.
 And after your meal, you can enjoy a taste of Medora’s world-famous chocolate or mint fudge.

-The event is usually held every Thursday, Friday, and Saturday night from mid-June to early September.
+The event is held every Thursday, Friday, and Saturday night from mid-June to early September.

-If you are staying for a few days, you certainly should explore Medora’s terrain.
+If you stay for a few days, you should explore Medora’s terrain.
 And biking is one of the best ways to do this.
 Whether you are an experienced cyclist or a beginner, you’ll find some great trails to explore.

 One of the most popular biking trails is the Maah Daah Hey Trail.
 This trail is 144 miles long and takes you through some of North Dakota’s most stunning landscapes.
 The place is simply breathtaking, from beautiful rivers and valleys through the badlands and prairies.

-The best time to go biking in Medora is late spring to early fall.
+The best time biking in Medora is late spring to early fall.
 This is when the weather is ideal, and you’ll avoid the winter snow and mud.

-See Related: Best Things to do in Fargo, North Dakota
+See Related: Best Things to Do in Fargo

 4. Enjoy the Rich History